-Started in 2004, the UCC Coffee Project is a collaboration between Equal Exchange and the United Church of Christ Justice and Witness Ministries to involve more Congregational churches and individuals in supporting small farmers around the world.
+Started in 2004, the UCC Fair Trade Project is a collaboration between Equal Exchange and the United Church of Christ Justice and Witness Ministries to involve more Congregational churches and individuals in supporting small farmers around the world.

-For each pound of fairly traded coffee, chocolate, tea, and foods purchased through the UCC Coffee Project, 15 cents per pound goes to the Justice and Witness Ministries' Small Farmer Fund.
-That Fund amounted to $7,309.32 in 2014 alone!
+For each pound of fairly traded coffee, chocolate, tea, and foods purchased through the UCC Fair Trade Project, 15 cents per pound goes to the Justice and Witness Ministries' Small Farmer Fund.
+That Fund amounted to $6,644.89 in 2015 alone!

 Small Farmer Fund contributions were used to support the Small Farm Project at the UCC Franklinton Center at Bricks.
 This project supports a farmers market held at FCAB where local small farmers sell their produce and local residents purchaseaffordable fresh vegetables and fruits.
 FCAB is located in eastern North Carolina in an area where many people are in poor health, experience food insecurity, and have poor access to healthy foods.
 The Small Farm Project is part of a comprehensive approach to community economic development, environmental education, social justice, and health.